mvanaman/website/content/post/2021-05-18-crash-course-to-getting-into-a-phd-program-in-psychology/index.en.markdown

 This guide assumes that you are probably interested in the other career track.
 This one involves advanced training in the scientific method, the teaching of college level courses, and depending on your specialty, becoming licensed to practice advanced clinical interventions that far exceeds the training in master’s level counseling and social work degrees.
 This track could result in a career in academia as a researcher and teacher, or as a data scientist at a Fortune 500 tech company; you could found your own behavioral science consulting company, or your own private therapy practice.
 You would qualify to work as a survey statistician at the CDC; as a statistical analyst at a political think tank; or as a social science expert at an NGO.

 This second track is the PhD in psychology.
 If a PhD in psychology is what you want, then you have come to the <a href="https://www.matthewvanaman.com/img/serenity.gif" target="_blank">right place</a>.
-To see what you are for, dedicate 45 minutes to a serious read of this guide.
+It can be fulfilling, and I personally find it very rewarding (so far).
+But it is a task.
+To see what you are in for, dedicate 45 minutes to a serious read of this guide.
 As comedian Jerry <a href="https://en.wikipedia.org/wiki/List_of_Seinfeld_episodes" target="_blank">Seinfeld</a> once remarked, “sometimes the road less traveled is less traveled for a reason.”

 # The Real Talk